-In 2023, the additional capital of the Company was increased by AMD 88,091 thousand as a result of the initial recognition of the borrowing from shareholder at a lower market interest rate.
+In 2024, the additional capital of the Company was increased by AMD 8,569 thousand as a result of the initial recognition of the borrowing from shareholder at non-market interest rate (2023: AMD 88,091 thousand).

 Distributable among shareholders reserves equal the amount of retained earnings, determined according to the Armenian legislation.
-Non-distributable reserves are represented by a reserve fund, which is created as required by the statutory regulations, in respect of general risks, including future losses and other unforeseen risks or contingencies.
+Non-distributable reserves are represented by a reserve fund, which is created as required by the statutory regulations, in respect of general banking risks, including future losses and other unforeseen risks or contingencies.
 The reserve has been created in accordance with the Company's statutes that provide for the creation of a reserve for these purposes of not less than 15% of the Company's share capital reported in statutory books.